mgjv/meatballs/README.md

 ===

 This application is made with Node.js, Express, Socket.io, Jade, Ractive and others.
-It use Bootstrap from Twitter and the javascript library SlimScroll.
+It uses Bootstrap from Twitter and the javascript library SlimScroll.
 Thanks to Node.js, the chat can handle a lot of simultaneous connections without lag.

 This chat application has been seriously reworked to be a commenting tool for